API Fundamentals

 HTTP/1.1 200 OK

-Composed of HTTP protocol version, status code, and reason phrase.
-Both status code and reason phrase provide immediate information about how your sent request went, and they correspond one-to-one.
+It is composed of three parts: HTTP protocol version, status code, and reason phrase.
+Both status code and reason phrase provide immediate information about the outcome of your request, and they correspond one-to-one.

 Content-Type: application/json